Subject: Travel, Expense and Travel Card Procedures

 The University pays for reasonable and necessary expenses incurred by University employees and qualified individuals (job applicants, student recruits and students, as well as guest speakers in certain circumstances).
 All travel and expense transactions, including any reimbursement to the traveler, must be processed through the University’s travel and expense management system software package known as “Concur”.
 Reimbursement for approved travel will be based on actual expenses, as authorized.

 Travelers are expected to minimize travel related expenses by making selections that result in the least expense to the University, providing this does not result in ineffective use of the individual’s time or excessive inconvenience.
 By minimizing travel costs for the University, travelers can help to ensure that University funds are used effectively.
-The University encourages faculty and staff to take advantage of University arranged travel discounts whenever possible.
-The University has retained a designated Travel Management Company (hereinafter referred to as “TMC”) and strongly encourages arranging travel through this mechanism.
+The University has retained a designated Travel Management Company (hereinafter referred to as “TMC”) and requires arranging air travel through this mechanism.
+The University also encourages faculty and staff to take advantage of other University arranged travel discounts whenever possible.

 It is the traveler’s responsibility to document expenditures in accordance with the procedures outlined in this Administrative Practice Letter (hereinafter referred to as “APL”).
 These procedures apply to employees and qualified individuals when they incur travel-related expenses while conducting authorized University business.
 Travelers should take advantage of any significant savings opportunities that may not be explicitly spelled out by these procedures.

 If federal funds are used for travel and federal requirements are more restrictive than the University’s, the federal requirements will control.
 Travelers should consult Procurement Services staff (firstname.lastname@example.org) with questions regarding the University’s procedures or requirements.